-There are no rules for the subdividing, except that the length L_s defines the extremes for the actual hull.
+3 There are no specific rules for longitudinally subdividing the ship, except that the length L_s defines the extremities of the zones.
 Zone boundaries need not coincide with physical watertight boundaries.
 However, it is important to consider a strategy carefully to obtain a good result (that is a large attained index A).
-All zones and combination of adjacent zones may contribute to the index A. In general it is expected that the more zone boundaries the ship is divided into the higher will be the attained index, but this benefit should be balanced against extra computing time.
+All zones and combination of adjacent zones may contribute to the index A. In general it is expected that the more zone boundaries the ship is divided into the higher the attained index will be, but this benefit should be balanced against extra computing time.
 The figure below shows different longitudinal zone divisions of the length L_s .

-- The first example is a very rough division into three zones of approximately the same size with limits where longitudinal subdivision is established.
-The probability that the ship will survive a damage in one of the three zones is expected to be low (i.e. the s-factor is low or zero) and, therefore, the total attained index A will be correspondingly low. - 5 In the second example the zones have been placed in accordance with the watertight arrangement, including minor subdivision (as in double bottom, etc.).
-In this case there is a much better chance of obtaining higher s-factors. - Where transverse corrugated bulkheads are fitted, they may be treated as equivalent plane bulkheads, provided the corrugation depth is of the same order as the stiffening structure. - Pipes and valves directly adjacent to a transverse bulkhead can be considered to be part of the bulkhead, provided the separation distance is of the same order as the bulkhead stiffening structure.
-The same applies for small recesses, drain wells, etc. - 8 For cases where the pipes and valves are outside the transverse bulkhead stiffening structure, when they present a risk of progressive flooding to other watertight compartments that will have influence on the overall attained index A, they should be handled either by introducing a new damage zone and accounting for the progressive flooding to associated compartments or by introducing a gap. - 9 The triangle in the figure below illustrates the possible single and multiple zone damages in a ship with a watertight arrangement suitable for a seven-zone division.
+4 The first example is a very rough division into three zones of approximately the same size with limits where longitudinal subdivision is established.
+The probability that the ship will survive a damage in one of the three zones is expected to be low (i.e. the s-factor is low or zero) and, therefore, the total attained index A will be correspondingly low.

+5 In the second example the zones have been placed in accordance with the watertight arrangement, including minor subdivision (as in double bottom, etc.).
+In this case there is a much better chance of obtaining higher s-factors.

+6 Where transverse corrugated bulkheads are fitted, they may be treated as equivalent plane bulkheads, provided the corrugation depth is of the same order as the stiffening structure.

+7 Pipes and valves directly adjacent or situated as close as practicable to a transverse bulkhead can be considered to be part of the bulkhead, provided the separation distance on either side of the bulkhead is of the same order as the bulkhead stiffening structure.
+The same applies for small recesses, drain wells, etc.

+8 For cases where the pipes and valves cannot be considered as being part of the transverse bulkhead, when they present a risk of progressive flooding to other watertight compartments that will have influence on the overall attained index A, they should be handled either by introducing a new damage zone and accounting for the progressive flooding to associated compartments or by introducing a gap.

+9 The triangle in the figure below illustrates the possible single and multiple zone damages in a ship with a watertight arrangement suitable for a seven-zone division.
 The triangles at the bottom line indicate single zone damages and the parallelograms indicate adjacent zones damages.

-- As an example, the triangle illustrates a damage opening the rooms in zone 2 to the sea and the parallelogram illustrates a damage where rooms in the zones 4, 5 and 6 are flooded simultaneously. - The shaded area illustrates the effect of the maximum absolute damage length.
+10 As an example, the triangle illustrates a damage opening the rooms in zone 2 to the sea and the parallelogram illustrates a damage where rooms in zones 4, 5 and 6 are flooded simultaneously.

+11 The shaded area illustrates the effect of the maximum absolute damage length.
 The p-factor for a combination of three or more adjacent zones equals zero if the length of the combined adjacent damage zones minus the length of the foremost and the aft most damage zones in the combined damage zone is greater than the maximum damage length.
-Having this in mind when subdividing L_s could limit the number of zones defined to maximize the attained index A. - 12 As the p-factor is related to the watertight arrangement by the longitudinal limits of damage zones and the transverse distance from the ship side to any longitudinal barrier in the zone, the following indices are introduced:
+Having this in mind when subdividing L_s could limit the number of zones defined to maximize the attained index A.

+12 As the p-factor is related to the watertight arrangement by the longitudinal limits of damage zones and the transverse distance from the ship side to any longitudinal barrier in the zone, the following indices are introduced: